ShubhamManachekar/ShubhamManachekar/README.md

 # Hi there! 👋 I'm Shubham S Manachekar

-I'm a B.Tech student studying Electronics and Computer Science at [Your University Name], Mumbai.
+I'm a B.Tech student studying Electronics and Computer Science at Shah & Anchor Kutchhi Engineering College, Mumbai.
 Welcome to my GitHub profile!

 ## About Me